Overheating (economics)

 Overheating of an economy occurs when its productive capacity is unable to keep pace with growing aggregate demand.
-It is generally characterised by a below-average rate of economic growth, where growth is occurring at an unsustainable rate.
+It is generally characterised by an above-average rate of economic growth, where growth is occurring at an unsustainable rate.
 Boom periods are often characterised by overheating in the economy.
-An economy is said to be overheated when inflation increases due to prolonged good growth rate and the producers produce in excess thereby creating excess production capacity.
+An economy is said to be overheated when producers are not able to supply all the goods that consumers demand.
 The main reason behind overheating is insufficient supply allocation because of excess spending by the people due to increase in consumer wealth.

 Causes

 High levels of aggregate demand tend to be the cause of overheating.
 If short run aggregate demand exceeds long run aggregate supply, then the excess demand for goods must be met via the over-employment of resources.
 This may be achieved by employing workers for extra shifts or using machinery beyond their recommended working hours.
 This type of production is considered unsustainable because the over-employment cannot be supported indefinitely.
 Overheating can be prevented by means of constant infrastructure expansion to eliminate bottlenecks.